kevin-s-xu/SDM-2021-Generative-Tutorial/README.md

 - Fitting a stochastic block model to a static Facebook wall post network: [facebook_sbm_demo.ipynb](facebook_sbm_demo.ipynb)
 - Fitting the Community Hawkes Independent Pairs (CHIP) model to a timestamped Facebook wall post network: [facebook_chip_demo.ipynb](facebook_chip_demo.ipynb)

 These demos are in the form of Jupyter notebooks.
-To run these demos, first clone this repository as well as the [CHIP repository](https://github.com/IdeasLabUT/CHIP-Network-Model).
+To run these demos, first clone this repository.
+Then clone the [CHIP repository](https://github.com/IdeasLabUT/CHIP-Network-Model) into a folder called CHIP-Network-Model with the same parent folder as this one.

 We suggest installing a Python 3.x version of [Anaconda](https://www.anaconda.com/products/individual), which includes all the necessary Python packages used, as well as Jupyter notebook.
 You will also need to download the Facebook wall post data: see instructions in [data_download_instructions.md](data/data_download_instructions.md)

 ## Presenters

 Kevin S. Xu (University of Toledo): [Personal website](http://kevinsxu.com)

 James R. Foulds (Jimmy) (University of Maryland, Baltimore County): [Personal website](http://jfoulds.informationsystems.umbc.edu)

+## Acknowledgments

+We thank Makan Arastuie for his contributions to the tutorial materials.